Living in Romagna

 Expat Families Living in Bologna

-Many families moving to Emilia-Romanga opt to settle in Bologna for the city’s excellent lifestyle, good heathcare services and schooling.
+Many families moving to Emilia-Romagna opt to settle in Bologna for the city’s excellent lifestyle, good healthcare services and schooling.
 Bologna is also one of the wealthiest cities in Italy, often ranking as one of the top cities in terms of quality of life in the country.